argoproj/argo-workflows/docs/getting-started.md

 Then visit: http://127.0.0.1:2746

-See the [Argo Server documentation](./argo-server.md) for config options.
+See the [Argo Server documentation](./argo-server.md) for config options for authentication, managed namespaces, etc.

 > v2.4 and before